The Lab

 Chromaflow

-A psychedelic animation creator with seven dimensions of control.
-Color cycling, mirror symmetry, fractal zoom, particle fields.
+Seven dimensions of control: color cycling, mirror symmetry, fractal zoom, particle fields.
 What started as therapeutic VR became a pocket-sized visual toy.

 physics · simulation